 This date commemorates the birth of Ira Frederick Aldridge in 1807.
 He was a Black actor, considered one of the greatest interpreters of his day.

 He was born in Maryland.
 Because of the lack of schools for Blacks in Maryland, Aldridge moved to New York and attended the African Free School and Schenectady College.
 The British-American actor James William Wallack is believed to have hired him as a personal attendant while visiting the United States.

 Aldridge was planning a trip back to the United States, but it is doubtful that he ever returned; he became an English citizen in 1863.
 Aldridge was the first Black to become a knight.
 He married twice and was divorced once.
-At the Shakespearean Memorial Theatre in Stratford-on-Avon, England, a chair is dedicated to the memory of him.
-Ira Aldridge died on August 7, 1867 in Lodz, Poland.
+At the Shakespearean Memorial Theatre in Stratford-on-Avon, England, a chair is dedicated to his memory of him.
+Ira Aldridge died on August 7, 1867, in Lodz, Poland.